Daniel-Nikpayuk/FNFTA/data analysis/README.md

 ##### Deviation graphics:

-The first being "deviations" which is a word I chose to mean how much the Median (or Mean) deviate from the total Mean if you remove a single Chief.
-Not only that, but what if you calculated this for each and every Chief, sorted by amount, and graphed it.
+The first being "deviations" which is a word I chose to mean how much the Median (or Mean) deviate from the total Median (or Mean) if you remove a single Chief.
+Not only that, but what if you calculated this for each and every Chief, sorted by amount, and graphed it?
-This is the idea of the following *deviation* graphics which come in the two varieties of "Remuneration" and "Expenses":
+This is the idea of the following *deviation* graphics which come in the two varieties: "Remuneration" and "Expenses".

 ![Chiefs Adjusted Median Remuneration Deviation](chief-analysis/jpg/Chiefs Adjusted Median Remuneration Deviation.jpg)